 Mark Goldberg is head of Mark H. Goldberg & Associates Inc., a telecommunications industry consulting practice that specializes in assisting its clients to understand the implications of changes in competitive markets.
 Drawing on more than 30 years of global industry experience, for 16 years the firm has assisted clients in Canada and around the world in all sectors of the industry: new entrants and incumbents, end users, manufacturers and software suppliers, government regulators and industry associations.
 In the course of his corporate careers, he gained the perspective and led changes from many perspectives of telecommunications: communications service providers, regulation, research and development, equipment architectures and large customer networks.

-As one of the blog moderators, Mark helps expertIP readers get their dose of daily IT news.
-In the Allstream Digital Marketing group, Mark’s focus is on developing social media initiatives and connecting with Canadian IT professionals online, Mark has developed a North American best practice for social media responsiveness and a focus on the customer experience.
+With a focus on developing social media initiatives and connecting with Canadian IT professionals online, Mark has developed a North American best practice for social media responsiveness and a focus on the customer experience.
 And with a background in photography and a perspective as a business owner himself (wonderlabphoto.com), Mark understands how critical it is to stay connected 24/7.

-Melanie is Industry Director, Information Communications Technologies for Frost & Sullivan.
+Melanie is vice-president of research at Frost & Sullivan.
 Her experience base covers a broad range of sectors, leveraging long-standing relationships with leading industry participants’ senior executives and customer organizations in the areas of voice, IP communications and conferencing; instant messaging and presence; unified communications; and social networking.
 Ms. Turek holds a BA with Honours from Harvard College.